Groom Photography - Groom Waiting

-Mostly, you will leave the brides house and head straight to the church or ceremony venue where the groom will be waiting, usually with his best man and ushers or groomsmen.
+Mostly, you will leave the brides house and head straight to the church or ceremony venue.
+This is generally where the groom will be waiting, usually with his best man and ushers or groomsmen.

-Take this opportunity to get some shots here as, again, these are moments that the bride will never see otherwise.
+Take this opportunity to get some shots here.
+Again, these are moments that the bride will never see otherwise.

-Do the standard formals standing beside, outside or near the venue but also look for candids of the men waiting, playing, fighting, crying or whatever else they are doing.
+Do the standard formals standing beside, outside or near the venue.
+However, also look for candid's of the men waiting, playing, fighting, crying or whatever else they are doing.

 Also take some time to get plenty of photographs of the guests arriving and chatting/drinking etc. The brides love to see all of this as they would miss out otherwise.